nerdfiles/reacting/src/interface.norms/WebListing/readme.md

-order counts here, since "links" by definition presuppose some encounter, say through the `click` (`onClick`, etc.) or the `swipe`. "`actions`" very much too assume stuff happening between the client and its agency co-governing its progression through the application ready-at-hand. "`type`," "`properties`," and "`embedded`," most readily will be passed through a RAIL (response, animate, idle, load) implementation pipeline pattern, so their quantity of data may be dependent on the data store which supplies their `dataList`.
+order counts here, since "links" by definition presuppose some encounter, say through the `click` (`onClick`, etc.) or the `swipe`. "`actions`" very much too assume stuff happening between the client and its agency co-governing its progression through the application ready-at-hand. "`class`," "`properties`," and "`entities`," most readily will be passed through a RAIL (response, animate, idle, load) implementation pipeline pattern, so their quantity of data may be dependent on the data store which supplies their `dataList`.

-"`type`" most likely will influence the shape the client is expected to present to anyone using the application. often such information is originally produced through UML documents, concerning class, activity, sequence, and [state] expression of a diagrammatology, to start.
+"`class`" most likely will influence the shape the client is expected to present to anyone using the application. often such information is originally produced through UML documents, concerning class, activity, sequence, and [state] expression of a diagrammatology, to start.